About

 In 1992, she moved to Seattle, Washington, where she worked as a freelance designer, creating community theater posters and identity packages for local businesses.
 These opportunities paid the bills, but she became intrigued by the idea of being a storyteller through her work.
 In 1997, she entered the annual Urban League of Metropolitan Seattle Minority Art Exhibition, where she sold her first non-commercial piece.

-In 1999, Johnson returned to Denver and eventually resumed pursuing the idea of story-telling through painting, a calling that had never left her consciousness.
-In 2005, her artwork was featured on the cover of the novel When a Sistah’s Fed Up, previously on Essence’s Top Ten List.
+In 1999, Johnson returned to Denver and eventually resumed pursuing the idea of storytelling through painting, a calling that had never left her consciousness.
+In 2005, her artwork was featured on the cover of the novel "When a Sistah’s Fed Up," which had previously appeared on Essence’s Top Ten List.
 Rochelle has been published in several journals.
-Today, Johnson continues to develop her unique story-telling style through painting from her Denver studio, which has added to her accomplishments as a curator.
-In 2017, she curated Inclusion: Diverse Voices of the Modern West at the McNichols Civic Center Building in Denver, Colorado, and in December 2018, The Search Within: Daughters of the Diaspora at the Western Colorado Center of the Art in Grand Junction, Colorado.
-Johnson is currently a graduate candidate at Clark University in Worcester, Massachusetts.
+Today, Johnson continues to develop her unique storytelling style through painting from her Denver studio, which has added to her accomplishments as a curator.
+In 2017, she curated "Inclusion: Diverse Voices of the Modern West" at the McNichols Civic Center Building in Denver, Colorado, and in December 2018, "The Search Within: Daughters of the Diaspora" at the Western Colorado Center for the Arts in Grand Junction, Colorado.